 * If you feel this work is a perfect candidate and strong contender for more than one category, the summary and entry should be tailored accordingly.

 > Write a project summary statement of no more than 800 words

 > It is advised that this statement should cover the following five sections; industry context, challenge, strategy, creativity and result.

-- Strategy - explain the strategy driving the branding solution.
+- Strategy - Explain the strategy driving the branding solution.
 Where did the idea/concept come from?
-What was the target audience?
+Who or what was the target audience?
 What research did you conduct and incorporate?
 What led to this approach?

 - Result - how did the results meet the goals?
 What was the outcome?
 How did the outcome live up to the idea?
 Were there quantifiable results and were there any anecdotal results?

 *The most successful entries relate their results back to the original objectives.
 Although statistics can be impressive, there is no point trying to force them into the submission if they are not relevant to the brief.

 > Supporting materials may be included to help the judges evaluate your entry.
 These may include:

 - additional information about your entry, organisation, project credits or third-party organisations that contributed